EventStacks/website/pages/posts/automated-utopia-typescript.md

       - # Update ... public game API library
 ```

 The only thing we cannot trigger upon is when the code template receives a change.
 You could fall back to a cronjob which could trigger the generation workflow at some specific time, so it's semi-automatic.
-Maybe the [AsyncAPI server API](https://github.com/asyncapi/server-api/) could come to the rescue? :thinking:

 ## Release the new library